Why is my dog sad?

 Pay more attention to canine communication.

-Any dog owner understands their dog; however, during a period of sadness or depression, it is critical to pay much more attention to the dog’s body language in order to be more respectful with him.
+Any dog owner understands their dog; however, during a period of sadness or depression, it is critical to pay much more attention to the dog’s body language to be more respectful of him.
 We will avoid behaviors that may cause you unnecessary stress, and we will provide you with positive and enjoyable experiences that promote well-being and a positive mood whenever possible.
 A good walk or a bowl of home-cooked dog food are two simple but effective examples.

 Increase your time spent with him.